2026 Dicamba Update

 3,6-dichlorosalicylic acid (DCSA) is the major degradate, or breakdown product, of dicamba.
 Because DCSA is primarily formed in plants, the EPA does not expect DCSA to reach groundwater at levels that would be of concern.
 However, DCSA is more toxic than the parent compound to certain species of birds and mammals; thus, there could be potential for adverse effects to certain species of birds and mammals.
 Mitigations are imposed on registration to alleviate these risks.
 Other minor degradates of dicamba include 3, 6-dichlorogentisic acid (DCGA) and 5-OH-dicamba.

-Dicamba product labels include the following statements; however, the language may vary among products.
+Dicamba product labels include environmental hazard statements and language may vary among products.
 See individual product labels for full list of environmental hazards and spray drift management restrictions or recommendations.
 Always read the label before applying a pesticide.

 References